HackYourFuture/Node.js/week3/MAKEME.md

 Hints:

-- Print the entire response to the concole to see how it is structured.
+- First, print the entire response to the concole to see how it is structured.

 _This is the last time that steps 0-2 are explicitly written.
 For the next exercise I am assuming you know this already._

 ### **Exercise 2: Authentication**

 So far all the APIs we used would happily respond to any request.
 In reality, most APIs hold sensitive information that should not be accessible for everyone.
 In order to guard the data APIs use some way to authenticate the user.
 The simplest form of authentication is called _basic_.
 Similarly to how you log in to a website, the basic authentication expect a username and a password.
 This is sent in the request as part of the header, under the type: `Authorization`.
 The content of the header is: `Basic <username>:<password>`.
 Naturally, there is catch.
-The username and password are not sent as plain text, but need to be encoded in base64, which is a type of encoding text for use in HTTP.
+The username and password are not sent as plain text, but need to be encoded in base64, which is a way of encoding text for use in HTTP.

 For this exercise you need to write a program thats calls the API https://restapiabasicauthe-sandbox.mxapps.io/api/books and prints the response to the console.